 Professional Insights

 From a medical perspective, AFC should always be interpreted within the context of a patient's overall clinical picture.
 "It's essential to consider age, medical history, and other fertility markers when assessing AFC," says Dr. Emily Carter, a reproductive endocrinologist.
 "AFC is a valuable piece of information, but it's not the whole story."
-Furthermore, Dr. Carter emphasizes the importance of consulting with a fertility specialist to discuss AFC results and develop a personalized treatment plan if needed.
+Beyond that, Dr. Carter emphasizes the importance of consulting with a fertility specialist to discuss AFC results and develop a personalized treatment plan if needed.

 Tips and Expert Advice